quillaja/hood-snow/README.md

     - NDVI        <= 0.0
     - Cloud Prob  <  50%

-_NOTE_ NDVI <= 0 seems to work well for winter/snow covered conditions, but undercounts 'usable' area (by ignoring bare pumice) in the summer. < 0.15-0.18 would have worked better for summer.
+_NOTE_: NDVI <= 0 seems to work well for winter/snow covered conditions, but undercounts 'usable' area (by ignoring bare pumice) in the summer. < 0.15-0.18 would have worked better for summer.
 The consequence of this overestimating the `pct_usable_snow`.

 (Note: 'usuable' renamed 'countable' in poster.)